|

 • what real friendship looks like

-1. Growth Mindset Conversation Cards
+13. Growth Mindset Conversation Cards

-2. Set Up an Achievement Wall
+14. Set Up an Achievement Wall

-1. My Special Photo Book
+15. My Special Photo Book

 Prepare a photo book of their passions, interests, and people

-2. Board of Happiness Activity
+16. Board of Happiness Activity

-If you wish to explore this option you can check this post:
+If you wish to explore this option, you can check this post:

 How to “Kids’ Art Wall Ideas that Develop Coping Skills & Fight Anxiety”

-3. Practice Positive Affirmations
+17. Practice Positive Affirmations

-4. Achievements Diary
+18. Achievements Diary

-5. Learn to Set Realistic and Achievable Goals
+19. Teach your Child to Set Realistic and Achievable Goals

-Independence Activities for Confidence Building
+Independence Activities for Confidence Building:

-• Pack your school backpack
+• Pack their school backpack

-• Prepare your lunch box
+• Prepare their lunch box

-• Prepare your own little travel suitcase
+• Prepare their own little travel suitcase

 • Walk the dog